vwkd/didi/src/block.md

 title: Block
 index: 6
 ---
-# Block

 ## Introduction

 - grouping of string values
-- separate syntax from capturing group, doesn't mix up like regex
+- different from matching, doesn't overload like regex capturing group
+- can use matching and repetition on block
 - replaces non-capturing group